You are here:

 We are in a unique time of change with the introduction of the National Disability Insurance Scheme (NDIS) and the winding down of existing funded programs - this is resulting in a period of uncertainty and stress for many people and families coping with mental illness.
 One Door is doing its best to support people through the transition but there is a real danger that some will be left without any support services at all.

 One Door is a not-for-profit service provider for people living with mental illness.
 We rely on your support to do our life-changing work.

 A little action goes a long way.

-The Fund is named after Peter Daniel Meyer.
-Peter was born on 5 November 1974.
+The fund is named after Peter Daniel Meyer.
+Peter was born on 5 November 1964.
 He was a student of Sydney Grammar School.
 When he was only 22, he was diagnosed with paranoid schizophrenia.
 Although he went through 20 difficult years living with his condition he completed his Bachelor of Arts degree at Sydney University.
 He also attended RMIT and St. Georges TAFE.
 Peter took his own life on 1 January 2003.
 Peter’s parents, Rosalind and Bob Meyer, set up the Fund in his honour within days of his death.

 The fund is to provide grants to young researchers working to fill the gap in knowledge about schizophrenia.

 To donate to the Peter Meyer Fund click here.

 If you are a researcher and you would like to apply for a grant from the Peter Meyer Fund, you can find more information here.

 To read more about the people your donations help, click here.